A comparison of coarse spaces for Helmholtz problems in the high frequency regime: Comparative numerical studies

 Comparing now the spectral coarse space methods, in \Cref{Table:Cobra-P2-nppwl5-spectral-nu} we observe that, in this scenario, the H-GenEO method performs poorly and is often worse than the one-level method, even when taking fairly large numbers of eigenvectors per subdomain.
 The DtN method can also perform worse than the one-level method in some cases without sufficiently many eigenvectors being taken.
 However, the DtN approach begins to show relatively low iteration counts once enough eigenvectors are utilised, especially in the many subdomain cases, and can significantly reduce the iteration counts compared to the one-level or coarse grid approaches.
 Nonetheless, it appears for this 3D problem that the number of eigenvectors required in order to drive down the overall iteration count is rather high.

 We also consider the case of discretising the problem with 10 points per wavelength, again using P2 finite elements.
 Results in \Cref{Table:Cobra-P2-nppwl10-non-spectral} show that in this case the coarse grid method performs very well and consistently leads to a small number of iterations being required for convergence; this is in stark contrast to the 5 points per wave case.
-For the spectral coarse spaces, as detailed in \Cref{Table:Cobra-P2-nppwl10-spectral-nu}, the H-GenEO method remains poor, especially for large wave numbers, while the DtN method can perform reasonably well when enough eigenvectors are employed, but in this case not strongly enough to compete in line with the coarse grid method.
+For the spectral coarse spaces, as detailed in \Cref{Table:Cobra-P2-nppwl10-spectral-nu}, the H-GenEO method remains poor, especially for large wave numbers, while the DtN method can perform reasonably well when enough eigenvectors are employed.
+In particular, the DtN method can require fewer iterations than the coarse grid method, especially for smaller frequencies, but in general struggles to compete in line with the coarse grid approach in terms of robustness.